valstat/valstat-rfc/VALSTAT.md

 VALSTAT state tags are just that: tags.
 Not mandating but just indicating the behavior.

-That is it.
-That is the core of the protocol.

-> In adopting the returned VALSTAT structure two step handling we do not immediately inspect returned values, we inspect the relationship of two fields returned first.
+In adopting the returned VALSTAT structure two step handling we do not immediately inspect returned values.
+In step one we inspect the relationship of two fields returned first.

 In the most (all?) programing languages, there is no need for existence of some dedicated VALSTAT types.
-Handling is two step process, step one caring only about the relationship between two fields states of occupancy.
+Returned structure handling, step one is only about the relationship between two fields states of occupancy.

 VALSTAT state capturing is the act of decoding the relationship between occupancy states of its two fields.